iwarp/rustlock/README.md

 # RustLock

-RustLock provides hardware-locked licensing for Rust applications.
+RustLock provides multi-OS hardware-locked licensing for Rust applications.
 Licenses are tied to a specific machine and verified locally at runtime.
 All validations uses secure public/private key encryption so your apps can run offline.